dbountouridis/siren/README.md

 |          |            |  Awareness weight placed on prominent versus neighborhood articles      |

 #### 1.3 User settings
 The right-most form controls the users (readers) settings, including the number of active daily readers, the amount of articles they read and their focus on sought out vs editorially-promoted articles.
+The default settings correspond to an average reading behavior of online news.
 Other variables related to the users' behavior can only be accessed via SIREN's code.
+It should be noted that for a high  number of users (e.g., more than 500), the simulation will take a long time to conclude.

 |          | GUI Adjustable| Description |